Movie Count: 66

 Toki o Kakeru Shōjo (時をかける少)

-This is seriously a good one.
-Very well-developed characters, awesome animation, and a solid story based upon a book by the same name.
-It’s quite shojo, as can be gathered from the title.
-It deals primarily with the relationships between the characters and how the main character, Kazuko Yoshiyama tries to helpfully manipulate them through the use of her seemingly randomly acquired ability to jump through time.
-There’s no epic travelling to the dark ages or anything, just hopping back and forth between a couple of days, but it’s very interesting and a great non-Digimon movie from Hosoda.
+This is seriously a good one with very well-developed characters, awesome animation, and a solid story based upon a book by the same name.
+The Girl Who Leapt Through Time is quite shojo, as can be gathered from the title, because it deals primarily with the relationships between the characters and how the main character Kazuko Yoshiyama tries to “helpfully” manipulate them through the use of her seemingly randomly acquired ability to jump through time.
+There’s no epic travelling to the dark ages or anything featured in the movie, just hopping back and forth between a couple of days, but it’s engrossing none-the-less and was a very impressive first original movie from Hosoda.

 Summer Wars (2009)